golemfactory/golem-architecture/arch-snapshot/arch.md

     - Runtime
     - QEMU if Activity is deployed and using VM Runtime.
     - Wasmtime if Activity is deployed and using WASM Runtime.

-## Technical view - flows & algorithms
-This section documents how control and responsibility flows through the listed components to achieve Golem's functionalities.
-Any non-trivial algorithms spanning more than one component are also described here.

-### Starting a provider and publishing an offer
-### Receiving and executing work
-### Finding a provider and requesting work
-### Starting a cluster of VMs
-### Creating a custom image

-PR: this is part of the business logic layer. you would need to think about how to add objects from this layer and SDK implementations in different versions to this document. and the concept of building various reputation methods.

-PR: ya-provider is also from this layer and you could write down what configurations it supports. e.g. node attestation, authorization certificates, etc.

 ## Key architectural shortcomings
 This section contains known shortcomings of the implemented architecture —